Staffing Industry Trends in the CIS

 - Flexible employment

 Employers have always sought to employ specialists permanently.
 However, over the last few years this standard has changed drastically.
-We now see a rise in flexible employment: employers prefer to hire specialists temporarily (for a project or a task), employees also prefer flexible employment (according to the Randstad Employer Brand Research 2021).
+We now see a rise in flexible employment: employers prefer to hire specialists temporarily (for a project or a task), employees also prefer flexible employment.
 This new trend changes the traditional idea of employment, makes working experience more fluid.

 - Digital transformation